Connecticut school reinstates mascot critics call racist - KTVZ

 Less than a year after voting to remove the name of a school mascot that some Native Americans found racist, the school board of a small Connecticut town has voted to reinstate it.

 The Redmen, who became the Redhawks in the fall, will now be known as the Redmen again.
-The decision follows the election of a majority Republican school board in Killingly, Connecticut, a town of about 17,000 in northeast Connecticut.
-The board had previously been majority Democrat.
+The decision follows the election of a larger majority Republican school board in Killingly, Connecticut, a town of about 17,000 in northeast Connecticut

 Republicans in a November election ran largely on the platform of bringing the Redmen mascot back to Killingly High School, board members said.

-Note: Correction: This story has been updated to correctly reflect the political makeup of the Killingly High School board.